andrealaffly/acsl-chrono-simulator/README.md

 ### Git for windows

-Visit this [link](https://cmake.org/download/) and download the latest CMake version. choose the 'Windows ARM64 Installer' under the 'Binary distributions:' window and go through the installation
+Visit this [link](https://cmake.org/download/) and download the latest CMake version. choose the 'Windows x64 Installer:' under the 'Binary distributions:' window and go through the installation

 > **Note:**